Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 So for the best gondola ride in Venice, I recommend choosing a route that includes some smaller canals as well as a part of the Grand Canal southwest of Rialto Bridge.
 It’s here that you get to see the most impressive Venetian palaces dating from the 13-18th centuries, the glory days of the Republic of Venice.

-Furthermore, it’s usually so busy on the Grand Canal and at St. Mark’s Square that there’s not much authenticity left.
+Furthermore, it’s usually so busy on the Grand Canal and at St. Mark’s Square that there is not much authenticity left.
 Instead of telling you about the sights along the way or singing, your gondolier will be occupied with the bumper-to-bumper ride and trying to avoid crashing with the other gondolas or boats.

 On the other hand, if you want to see St. Mark’s Square and the Doge’s Palace from the water and sail under the famous Bridge of Sighs, you should take a gondola ride starting near St. Mark’s Square.